buswedg/dataquest/Python Programming/If Statements and Loops/ISaL_template.md

 We can also use if statements with booleans that contain variables. if a == 5: will evaluate to True, and run the code inside the if statement.

+####Instructions

+Write an if statement whose boolean statement contains c and evaluates to True.
+The if statement should print out "Much success!"

 ```python
 a = 4